Last Updated on January 23, 2026

 - Tiered packages (e.g., basic growth, advanced scaling)

-Also, when you start getting demand, gradually raise prices.
+Also, when demand increases, gradually raise prices.
 Many freelancers stagnate because they don’t reevaluate pricing.
 Mailchimp

 4. Acquire Clients (Outreach, Marketing, Funnels)